 Your mobile pet grooming vehicle and the equipment in it is central to running your business.
 Imagine what could happen if someone were to break into your vehicle or if it were in an accident.
 Mobile pet grooming insurance will cover mobile pet groomer’s equipment and pay for repairs or replace equipment attached to the vehicle when lost or stolen.
 Equipment like generators, pumps, dryers, tubs, and more.
 It can also help cover lost income when you are not able to use your mobile pet grooming vehicle.

 6. Business Income Extension for Off-Premises Operations

 Business income extension for off-premises operations may replace the income that is lost if your pet grooming business is unable to provide services because business property or equipment was damaged off-site.
 For example, your equipment is damaged at a client’s location or on the road, you may be unable to continue operations until that equipment is repaired.
 This coverage may help replace the income you lose while you are unable to operate.

 Commercial Auto Insurance Policy

 Most mobile pet groomers and mobile pet grooming businesses need a commercial auto insurance policy because they operate their businesses out of a mobile pet grooming van or vehicle.
-Trying to get away with a personal insurance policy will only work until there’s an accident and the insurance company has the right to decline paying the claim due to policy misrepresentation.
+Trying to get away with a personal insurance policy will only work until there’s an accident and the insurance company has the right to decline to pay the claim due to policy misrepresentation.
 Vehicles with wraps and advertisements make the need for a commercial insurance policy even more obvious.
 You’re mobile, you’ve got a business on wheels and meeting your clients at their homes is a must.
 Commercial auto insurance helps your business cover the costs from auto accidents when you or an employee are found at fault.
-It helps pay for damaged vehicle including conversion (if noted on policy), property and medical expenses.
+It helps pay for damaged vehicles including conversion (if noted on the policy), property, and medical expenses.

-Why commercial auto insurance will help protect you
+Why commercial auto mobile pet grooming insurance will help protect you